Historic charm meets 2017 tech in Nelson, B.C.

-With the arrival of warm spring weather in the Kootenay region, Nelson’s mayor, Deb Kozak, has done some appreciative walkabouts in Nelson’s downtown area to observe the activities on the streets.
+With the arrival of warm summer weather in the Kootenay region, Nelson’s mayor, Deb Kozak, has done some appreciative walkabouts in Nelson’s downtown area to observe the activities on the streets.
 She’s happy to see that the downtown area is busy from early morning to late evening and that businesses are benefiting from the traffic.

 We asked Kozak to give us a few words that she believes characterize Nelson, and her choices were “energetic, diverse, prosperous and safe.”
 Those characteristics surely owe as much to the nature and behaviour of Nelson’s residents as to the work of the city’s administrators, and we believe that both groups deserve pats on the back.